Leviatw/DFIM_BatteryCoating/README.md

 `DFIM_BatteryCoating.ipynb` includes the implementation of the baseline MGLR proposed by He et al. (2016).
 For more details, one can also refer to GitHub repository at https://github.com/fmegahed/image-mglr.

 ## ST-SSD
-The folder `STSSD` includes the implementation of the baseline ST-SSD proposed by Yan et al. (2018).
+The folder `"ST-SSD"` includes the implementation of the baseline ST-SSD proposed by Yan et al. (2018).
 For more details, one can also refer to GitHub repository at https://github.com/hyan46/STSSD.
 The results are produced in GaTech ISyE HTCondor Cluster.
 The software environment is Python 3.8.13 running in a virtual environment on Linux servers.
 For the background on HTCondor Cluster, one can refer to  https://github.com/BillHuang01/condor_tutorial.

 **Note 1:**
 To achieve stable statistical performance, ensure that the arguments, such as the training sequence length and the number of sequences for monitoring, match those in the paper.